pshrmn/foraging/README.md

         pages: {<page>...}
     }

-A page is a webpage and contains selector sets to capture elements in the page
+And a site can have multiple, independent schemas, each of which is uploaded individually to the server.
+The extension stores a `schemas` object for each site (determined by the hostname)

-    page = {
+    schemas = {
-        name: <string>,
-        index: <boolean>,
-        next: <string> (optional),
-        sets: {<selectorSet>...}
+        default: {...},
+        other: {...}
     }

-A selector set is a schema of selectors within a page, optionally linked together by a parent selector

-    selectorSet = {
-        name: <string>,
-        selectors: {<selector>...},
-        parent: <parent> (optional)
-    }

-A selector is a css selector and associated rules

-    selector = {
-        selector: <string>,
-        rules: {<rule>...}
-    }

-A rule is a name and a captured value (either text or an attribute)

-    rule = {
-        name: <string>,
-        capture: <string>
-    }

-A parent is a selector for how to match an object within the DOM.
-This is useful if there are multiple sets within a page

-    parent = {
-        selector: <string>,
-        low: <int> (optional),
-        high: <int> (optional)
-    }

-And a site can have multiple, independent schemas, each of which is uploaded individually to the server

-    site = {
-        schemas: {
-            schema1: {...},
-            schema2: {...}
-        }

-Naming of schemas, pages, and ruleSets is up to the user, but there a few reserverd words.

-* default (schema) - initial schema when visiting a new site
-* default (page) - first page to be crawled in a schema
-* default (ruleSet) - initial ruleSet for a page
-* default (rule) - because a page's name is based on an associated rule, cannot have a rule named default
-* next (ruleSet) - a next ruleSet can be added to a "default" page and contains one rule: a link with a capture of attr-href in order to generate more URLs for the default page to be applied to

-When a domain is visited (and collectjs is opened) for the first time, a "default" schema with a "default" page is generated.
+When a domain is visited (and collectjs is opened) for the first time, a `default` schema with a `default` page is generated.
 This can be used, although creating a new schema with a more relevant name is encouraged.

 #####How to Use
 To pack extension and use: